-(6) For requirements on expanding or reducing the agency's service area, see §97.220 of this subchapter (relating to Service Areas).
+(6) For requirements on expanding or reducing the agency's service area, see §558.220 of this subchapter (relating to Service Areas).

-(b) The schedule of fees an agency must pay when the agency timely submits DADS Form 2021 to report changes in application information is as follows.
+(b) The schedule of fees an agency must pay when the agency timely submits HHSC Form 2021, to report changes in application information, is as follows.

-(1) An agency is not required to pay a fee if the agency reports changes to contact information and operating hours, within the required time frame, as specified in §97.214 of this subchapter.
+(1) An agency is not required to pay a fee if the agency reports changes to contact information and operating hours, within the required time frame, as specified in §558.214 of this subchapter.